Pimples love revenge.

 There are plenty more options to deal with hyperpigmentation if these don’t work for you.
 Click here for the full list of skin-lighteners with their pros and cons.

-- Dr Dennis Gross Ferulic Acid + Retinol Brightening Solution ($88.00): retinol + licorice extract + bearberry extract.
-Available at Sephora.
+- Dr Dennis Gross Ferulic Acid + Retinol Brightening Solution ($88.00): available at Dermstore, Nordstrom, Sephora and SpaceNK

-- Paula’s Choice Resist Brightening Essence ($42.00): arbutin + Vitamin C + Licorice extract.
-Available at Paula’s Choice.
+- Paula’s Choice Resist Brightening Essence ($42.00): available at Dermstore, Paula’s Choice and Selfridges

-- Paula’s Choice Resist Triple-Action Dark Spot Eraser 7% AHA Lotion ($27.00): hydroquinone + glycolic acid + kojic acid.
-Available at Paula’s Choice.
+- Paula’s Choice Resist Triple-Action Dark Spot Eraser 7% AHA Lotion ($27.00): available at Dermstore, Nordstrom and Paula’s Choice

-- Paula’s Choice Skin Perfecting 8% AHA Lotion ($29.00): glycolic acid + allantoin + bisabobol.
-Available at Paula’s Choice.
+- Paula’s Choice Skin Perfecting 8% AHA Lotion ($29.00): available at Dermstore, Nordstrom and Paula’s Choice

-- The Ordinary Magnesium Ascorbic Phosphate Solution 10% (£7.80): Vitamin C. Available at Asos and Cult Beauty.
+- The Ordinary Magnesium Ascorbic Phosphate Solution 10% (£7.80): available at Asos, Beauty Bay, Cult Beauty and Feel Unique

 The Bottom Line